Water Conservation and Drought Updates

 How is the City planning for more water resiliency in the future?

-The 2020 S/CAP update is underway, and a key action is to develop a plan for implementing a One Water portfolio.
+The City's Sustainability and Climate Action Plan (S/CAP) includes a key action to develop a plan for implementing a One Water portfolio.
 The One Water approach to integrated water resource planning will take a broader, more comprehensive look at water supply options including green stormwater infrastructure, recycled water and other non-potable water sources to supplement and preserve the potable water supply.

 How can the community provide the City with feedback or ask questions?